n-b/Bicyclette/Cities.md

 ## Cyclocity
 *Use of those services is tolerated by Cyclocity.*
+*JCDecaux/Cyclocity is readying its own opendata platform, for spring 2013.*

 > Note :
 >  At least for Paris, official apps use [another service](http://blog.velib.paris.fr/blog/2012/12/17/des-stations-jusqua-votre-ecran-le-circuit-des-donnees-velib-2/).